PanosEconomou/notes/Conformal_Fields/Boson.md

 $$
 \theta = \alpha-i n \log \frac{z}{\bar z} + i\sum_{n\neq 0} \frac{\theta_n}{n}\left( z^{-n} - \bar z^{-n} \right).
 $$
 So if we fix $n$ we then have a tower of oscillators that fully specify our states.
 Now let's do the Same thing for Neumann Boundary conditions.
-In